i-aryan/blog/README.md

 You can go to www.domain.com/addkarpost to add a new post, or /editkarpost/:id to edit one and /deletekarpost/:id to delete one.
 Obviously, keep these links or whatever you end up naming them a secret.

-Moreoever, the this has CKEditor so you can an easily format text and add images in your blog.
+Moreover, the this has CKEditor so you can an easily format text and add images in your blog.

 ## Bugs?
 Yeah so, if you add a larger image on your blog content then basically everything explodes.